abailly/abailly.github.io/drafts/the-startup-experience.md

 [^6]: Having to make yourself understood in a language (English) which is not the mother tongue of any of the people you work with is sometimes frustrating, but always interesting.
 In can provide some natural dampening of feelings and emotions that cannot fail to crop up in any collective endeavour.

+[^7]: For a good rebutal of the previous arguments, see [Uncle Bob](http://blog.cleancoder.com/uncle-bob/2016/03/19/GivingUpOnTDD.html)'s reply to the "Giving up on TDD" post.

+[^8]:  Emails are terrible  for discussions - exchanging and/or arguing over some more or less complex point - or task tracking - maintaining and updating status of some work in progress - yet they are unfortunately often used that way.